The EU wants food chains that benefit the producer and the consumer, if only it was that easy

-The EU wants “more efficient, equitable, sustainable and better performing [food] value chains”.
-It wants to strengthen the “farmers’ position in value chains through innovative approaches that enhance transparency, information flow and management capacity”.
-It wants to “limit the negative impacts of agri-food chains on the environment, climate and health”.
-And it is prepared to fund anyone who can come up a plan to “enhance the capacity of actors within agri-food chains to design new processes leading to new business models”.
+The EU wants ‘more efficient, equitable, sustainable and better performing [food] value chains’.
+It wants to strengthen the ‘farmers’ position in value chains through innovative approaches that enhance transparency, information flow and management capacity’.
+It wants to ‘limit the negative impacts of agri-food chains on the environment, climate and health’.
+And apparently it is prepared to fund anyone who can come up a plan to ‘enhance the capacity of actors within agri-food chains to design new processes leading to new business models’.

 Ever since the Whittaker-Lemass programme for economic reform was established as the norm for Irish society in the 1960s, Irish bureaucrats and politicians have shunned the idea of community autonomy.